pytennessee/pytn-2020/sponsors/prospectus.md

 * “Presented by” credit in all outbound marketing
 * “Presented by” credit on the {{ site.data.event.short_name }} website
-* “Presented by” credit on the conference t-shirt
 * “Presented by” credit on the conference program
 * “Presented by” credit on a slide dedicated to your company
 * The ability to address all attendees of the conference before the opening keynote